MacroFab Blog

 The pandemic had a dual impact on PCB manufacture, increasing demand while at the same time constricting supplies.
 In the early days of the pandemic, Covid’s impact on China caused significant disruption to global supply chains in the electronics industry with around 30 PCB makers centred around Wuhan alone.

-In early 2020, IPC, an electronics equipment trade organization, surveyed 150 electronics suppliers and manufacturers which found 65% reported delays from suppliers.
+In early 2020, IPC, an electronics equipment trade organization, surveyed 150 electronics suppliers and manufacturers and found 65 percent reported delays from suppliers.
 As economies went into lockdowns, the need for many goods, supplies, and energy also fell off a cliff.
 But as those lockdowns lifted that appetite rebounded sharply.
 But this caused bottlenecks, with supply chains unable to match resurgent demand.

 Impact of covid